All Collections

 Resource Usage Details

-Understanding the detailed list of your resource usage
+Understanding the details of your hosting plan resources' usage

 Updated over a week ago

-When one or more limits of your hosting plan are reached, you will have the option to show a detailed list on the Resource Usage page in hPanel.
-Just scroll down to find More Details and click on it.
+If one or more limits of your hosting plan are reached, you can find more details about that on the Resources Usage page.
+Once there, scroll down to the More Details option and click on it.
 The list will contain the following:

-The detailed list of resource usage in hPanel
+The detailed list of resources usage on the Resources Usage page

-1. The exact time when the limit was hit
+1. The exact time the limit was hit

 2. CPU usage at that moment